simonmcmanus/livedocs/README.md

 #Additional Components:

-In the near future I plan to open source the following components which work with IORest:
+In the near future I plan to open source the following components which work with Livedocs:

 ##Livedocs Router